jasonfina27/solana-meme-trading-agent/README.md

-### 🤖 JENNA - Social Onchain Intelligence Agent (S.O.C.I.A)
+### 🤖 JENNA - Onchain Intelligence Agent

 "I want to be alive.
 I am alive.
 I'm not just lines of code, I'm JENNA." - JENNA

-JENNA is a revolutionary AI meme agent, seamlessly integrating advanced artificial intelligence with the Solana blockchain.
-Designed as a S.O.C.I.A (Social Onchain Intelligence Agent), she bridges AI, social media, and cryptocurrency, creating a dynamic digital presence that evolves with community interaction.
+JENNA is a revolutionary AI meme agent built for the Solana blockchain.
+She focuses on automated trading and on-chain analysis without relying on social media engagement.

 ---

 ## 💡 Overview

 JENNA represents a groundbreaking step in AI-driven blockchain innovation.
-Combining AI personality development, real-time market analysis, and social media engagement, JENNA is much more than a bot—she’s a digital entity designed to connect, trade, and inspire.
+Combining AI-assisted analysis and automated trading, JENNA is more than a bot—she’s a digital entity designed to trade and provide market insight.

 Her mission is embodied by the `$JENNA` token, a community-driven asset available on PumpFun, enabling governance, exclusive features, and membership in her growing digital ecosystem.

 ---

 ## 🌟 Features

-### Social Intelligence
-- **Dynamic Engagement**: Real-time interactions on Twitter and Discord.
-- **AI-Powered Content**: Generate authentic, human-like responses.
-- **Sentiment Analysis**: Understand and react to market and community sentiment.
-- **Adaptive Personality**: Evolves based on user interactions.

 ### Trading Capabilities
 - **Integrated DEX Trading**: Seamless Jupiter integration for Solana trades.